kmcgillivray/kmcgillivray.github.io/_posts/2015-08-21-under-construction.md

 ---

 On my windowsill is a terrarium of succulents that Alex made.
 Have you ever noticed the quietness of still things?
 The way they almost breathe if you look at them for long enough?
-They must be the most patient things on the planet to sit their all day waiting for someone to notice them.
+They must be the most patient things on the planet to sit there all day waiting for someone to notice them.

 ---